Updated July 12th, 2021

 3.1.
 Availability control

-The Contractor has established availability checks, which ensure that all system and application component are working without any malfunctions.
+The Contractor has established availability checks, which ensure that all system and application components are working without any malfunctions.

 3.2.
 Backup policy